Charles Lieb: Political career

 Lieb was elected as a Democrat to the Sixty-third and Sixty-fourth Congresses (March 4, 1913 – March 3, 1917).

 He was not a candidate for renomination in 1916, but served as a delegate to the Democratic National Convention in 1916.

 Later career and death

-He served as president and director of the Farmers' Bank, Rockport, Indiana and engaged in agricultural pursuits.
+He served as president and director of the Farmers' Bank at Rockport, and engaged in agricultural pursuits.

-He died in Rockport, Indiana, September 1, 1928 and was interred in Sunset Hill Cemetery.
+He died in Rockport on September 1, 1928, and was interred in Sunset Hill Cemetery.